dynamsoft-docs/license-server-docs/about/activate.md

 # How to activate a license

-When you click on "Activate" for a purchase license, you can choose one of the two activation options
+When you click on "Activate" for a purchased license, you can choose one of the two activation options

-> Once chosen, it can not be undone.
+> Once chosen and activated, it can not be undone.
 So make sure you choose the correct one.

 * Dynamsoft-Hosting
 * Self-Hosting